harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/modules-imports.md

 Refer to k6 docs on [modules](https://docs.k6.io/docs/modules) for additional information.

 ### Builtin modules
 There are a number of builtin modules in k6 with performance testing related APIs.
-These are:
+These are available both in the web based script editor and when using k6 locally.

 - [k6](https://docs.k6.io/docs/k6)
   - The k6 module contains k6-specific functionality.